Artist: Class Actress

-I was apprehensive writing about anything produced for Cokemachineglow.
-I’m still half expecting Conrad to email me and reveal that the site is the musical equivalent of the Onion and that I’m a moron for actually taking it seriously.
-The writing on the site is such a caricature of bad music writing that the people who churn it out either have no self awareness or are great liars.
-Either way, I’ll take a stab at it.
+I felt apprehensive writing about anything produced for Cokemachineglow.
+I wouldn’t be surprised if Conrad reveals to me that the site is the musical equivalent of the Onion and that I’m a moron for actually taking it seriously.
+The writing is such a caricature of bad music writing that the people who churn it out either have no self-awareness or are great liars in a weird scam.
+Either way, I’ll take a risk at making fun of it.

 Conrad, you start your review with a series of fat phrases fenced in by commas and semicolons.
-I’m still fighting to understand what points you were trying to make under your leaden language, but I could at least detect the scorn you harbor for this band and others.
-After a string of grouchiness and a botany metaphor to cap off your barely comprehensible opening, you write this.
+I’m still fighting to understand what points you were trying to make under your leaden language, but at least I could smell the scorn you harbor for this band and others.
+After a string of grouchiness and a botany metaphor to cap off your incomprehensible opening, you had this to say:

 “None of this is entirely fair”

-So the only reason you wrote that hideous opening paragraph was to kick a band (and 3 others) in the left ball as a way of demonstrating your benevolence by sparing the right one?
+So the only reason you wrote that hideous opening paragraph was to kick four bands in the left testicle as a way of demonstrating your benevolence in sparing the right one?
 If your review does anything besides typify Sarah Palin’s elitist liberal America, it demonstrates the fungus at the heart of music writing: ass-covering.
-You fling insults at this band and its music and on the other side of the period, pad it with praise.
-I don’t have enough primary source evidence to back this up, but I’m still going to say that you do it as an insurance policy.
-Just in case someone takes issue with your opinions for some other reason than making fun of your writing, you can quickly retort with evidence that you supported the contrary view.
+You fling insults at this band and its music but pad it with praise on the other side of the period.
+I don’t have hard evidence to back this up, but I’m still going to say that you do it as an insurance policy.
+Just in case someone takes issue with your opinions for some reason other than making fun of your writing, you can quickly retort that you supported the contrary view.
 Let me fling a few examples your way: